AndreaTamara/15-rest-countries-api/README.md

 ## Description

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
-The users are be able to:
+The users are able to:

 - See all countries from the API on the homepage
 - Search for a country using an `input` field